shafayetShafee/MOR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MOR is to ...
+The goal of `MOR` is to provides post-estimation function to calculate the Median Odds Ratio (MOR) from a multilevel binary logistic regression model fit.
+Currently this package provides the median odds ratio in case of two-level random intercept model and three-level random intercept model only where the model is fitted using the R packages [`GLMMadaptive`](https://drizopoulos.github.io/GLMMadaptive/index.html) or [`glmmTMB`](https://glmmtmb.github.io/glmmTMB/).

 ## Installation